dillontiner/Boulder-React-Coding-Night-2/README.md

 ### Officials Page (API 1)
 * User can enter zip code to see a list of representatives by location
-* User can enter/save party affiliation (using local storage)
+* User can enter/save party affiliation
 * User can see nested lists of 1) divisions 2) offices for each division and 3) officials for each office
 * User can click on a single official to navigate to a page for that official